bermar24/GrowKnow_Documentation/Software_Requirements_Specification.md

 ### 3.6 Design Constraints
 * Modular architecture (frontend, backend, automation orchestrator).
 * RESTful APIs for data exchange.
-* Tech stack: React, Node.js, PostgreSQL, n8n for automation.
+* Tech stack: React, Django, Supabase, n8n for automation.
 * Hosted on scalable cloud infrastructure (e.g., Vercel, AWS).

 ### 3.7 On-line User Documentation and Help System Requirements
-GrowKnow will provide a “Help” section with FAQs, tutorials, and contact forms.
+GrowKnow will provide a contact forms.
 Most features are designed to be self-explanatory.

 ### 3.8 Purchased Components
 We don't have any purchased components yet.
 If there will be purchased components in the future we will list them here.